 When a game is opened there will be an emulation settings screen flashed for a short period of time.
 If a key (any key) is pressed while this screen is shown, the emulator settings menu will appear.

 These settings are pretty self-explanatory, so make sure to check them out in the future.
-For now, don’t press any key to use the default emulation settings.
+Things like the default emulator and video mode (screen resolution) per ROM or emulator can be tweaked here.

 Exiting a game

-To exit a game, press the Hotkey + Select + Start buttons at the same time.
+To exit a game, press the Select + Start buttons at the same time.

 Removing ROM files